Gafas Oscuras: Background and composition

 Shakira started writing poems at the age of four, when she wrote her first one titled "La Rosa de Cristal".
 When she was seven years old, she received a typewriter for Christmas, and wrote poems with it, that would become song lyrics.

 When Shakira was two years old, her older brother William died at the age of 19 in a motorcycle accident.
-His death had their father William Mebarak in deep sorrow, a grief Shakira endured throughout several years of her childhood.
-This inspired her to write the song "Gafas Oscuras" which talks about how overwhelmed she feels about her father keeping his pain hidden: "Tus gafas oscuras intrigantes, misteriosas a cualquier uno impacta.
-Y cuando me miras, me quitas la vista y me robas el alma" (English: "Your dark glasses, intriguing, mysterious, shock everyone.
-And when you look at me, you take away my sight and steal my soul.")
+His death left their father William Mebarak in deep sorrow, a grief Shakira endured throughout several years of her childhood.
+This inspired her to write the song "Gafas Oscuras", which talks about how overwhelmed she feels about her father keeping his pain hidden: "Tus gafas oscuras intrigantes, misteriosas a cualquier uno impacta.
+Y cuando me miras, me quitas la vista y me robas el alma." ('Your dark glasses, intriguing, mysterious, shock everyone.
+And when you look at me, you take away my sight and steal my soul.').
 The song is the only one on the album that is not a love song.

-It was revealed by William in the documentary of Shakira's live album Live & off the Record that he would always wear dark sunglasses "to hide the pain behind a pair of glasses, and [Shakira] made a connection with that."
+It was revealed by William in the documentary of Shakira's live album Live & off the Record that he would always wear dark sunglasses "to hide the pain behind a pair of glasses, and (Shakira) made a connection with that."
 The song was written by Shakira when she was eight or nine years old, and recorded and released in 1991 as the seventh track on Shakira's debut album Magia when she was 14.
-The song is not for sale or officially on streaming anywhere outside of old physical copies of the album due to Shakira blocking the re-release of her first two albums citing their "immaturity".
+"Gafas Oscuras" is available only from old physical copies of the album.
+Shakira blocked the re-release of her first two albums citing their "immaturity".